-This blog will read longer than usual but with good reason.
-I started to read John Steinbeck’s book “Travels with Charley” while in Montreal.
+This blog will read longer than usual, but with good reason.
+I started reading John Steinbeck’s book “Travels with Charley” in Montreal.
 I should have started earlier.
-He wrote about some things that, he asserts, only those who talk the plunge to travel widely and meet people, can understand.
+He wrote about some things that, he asserts, only those who take the plunge to travel widely and meet people can understand.
 I sure did.
 His 1960 trip to 34 states lasted about 75 days.
 I will be on the road for 283 days.

-While driving from Quebec into New Brunswick, I was blessed to witness an amazing vista.
+While driving from Quebec to New Brunswick, I witnessed a fantastic vista.
 My eyes beheld a billowy, white fog embracing the tops of the rolling green hills of New Brunswick.
 It was truly spectacular.
-At that moment I felt a freedom that I am sure Steinbeck felt at times.
+At that moment, I felt a freedom that I am sure Steinbeck sometimes felt.
 But I also realized something else.
-I realized that my journey to talk with people around the continent about their lives was not only about their stories, but that it was also about what I was experiencing.
+I realized that my journey to talk with people around the continent about their lives was not only about their stories but also about what I was experiencing.

-Taking a cue from Steinbeck, I pulled off the main highway and stopped at a café in tiny Perth-Andover where I ordered a local food, cream of fiddlehead soup.
-The waitress gave me the full lowdown about the fiddlehead fern.
+Taking a cue from Steinbeck, I pulled off the main highway and stopped at a café in tiny Perth-Andover, where I ordered a local food, cream of fiddlehead soup.
+The waitress gave me the complete lowdown about the fiddlehead fern.
 I struck up a conversation with a family next to me and learned that they were from Maine.
-He was a big city boy from the “Brotherly Love” city, she a big city gal from “The Big Apple.”
+He was a big city boy from the “Brotherly Love” city, and she was a big city gal from “The Big Apple.”
 Why rural Maine?
-“Life” he told me.
+“Life,” he told me.
 I gave him my card.

-I decided to take the backroad to Fredericton where, at times, I did not see a moving car for miles.
+I decided to take the back road to Fredericton, where, at times, I did not see a moving car for miles.
 But I was not alone.
-I had the soft rippling of the meandering St. John River to my right the entire way on route 105.
-Sometimes it got to within 20 feet of me.
-It was like a comforting friend and something, I think, only a nomadic soul on a journey could fully appreciate.
+I had the soft rippling of the meandering St. John River to my right the entire way on Route 105.
+Sometimes, it got to within 20 feet of me.
+I think it was like a comforting friend and something only a nomadic soul on a journey could fully appreciate.

 I truly felt free.
 It just took five cities, 80 pages of a book, and a gift from nature before it sunk in.

 I also had contact with Dr. William Randall of St. Thomas University.
-His career is, like Dr. Dan McAdams whose book I use, in part devoted to the narrative of one’s life.
-In his email response to me, he wrote that he had just met with McAdams in Atlanta at a conference he had helped organize.
+His career is, like Dr. Dan McAdams, whose book I use, partly devoted to the narrative of one’s life.
+In his email response, he wrote that he had just met with McAdams in Atlanta at a conference he had helped organize.
 McAdams was a keynote speaker.
 Small world.
 I am sure to have an engaging conversation with Dr. Randall when he returns.

-Well, it is off to the hometown of my youth, Halifax/Dartmouth in Nova Scotia.
-I will be staying an extended time so I am sure some interesting things are about to happen.
+Well, I am off to the hometown of my youth, Halifax/Dartmouth in Nova Scotia.
+I will stay for an extended time, so I am confident that some exciting things will happen.